CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/order.md

 # Order object

-When customer decides that he added all neded products inside his basket and goes through checkout, an order is created.
+When customer decides that he added all needed products inside his basket and goes through checkout, an order is created.
 Order is a finalized [quote](copernica-docs:MarketingSuite/magento-integration/object/quote).

 ## State and status